-FLUE-CURED TOBACCO DISEASE CONTROL
+FLUE-CURED TOBACCO DISEASE MANAGEMENT

-Charles S. Johnson, Extension Plant Pathologist, Tobacco
+Yuan Zeng, Extension Plant Pathologist, Tobacco

-Good disease control in flue-cured tobacco results from accurate diagnosis of disease problems, careful consideration of disease severity in each field, and prudent use of disease control practices.
+Good disease management in flue-cured tobacco results from accurate diagnosis of disease problems, careful consideration of disease severity in each field, and prudent use of management practices.
 Consistent disease control depends on the use of several control practices together.
-Crop rotation, early root and stalk destruction, and resistant varieties should always be used in conjunction with disease control chemicals.
+Crop rotation, early root and stalk destruction, and resistant varieties should always be used with disease-control chemicals.

 ACCURATE DIAGNOSES OF DISEASE PROBLEMS is the first step in controlling flue-cured tobacco diseases.
 Note any signs of disease during the growing season.
 Plant and soil samples can be taken and analyzed to identify the cause of the problem.
-Don't forget to record what the problem was determined to be, where and when it occurred, and how bad it eventually became, so that you can plan appropriate control practices for the future.
+Don't forget to record what the problem was determined to be, where and when it occurred, and how bad it eventually became so that you can plan appropriate management practices for the future.